Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 We have all come across problems with our horses now and then that we know we can fix, but it will just take time and consistency.

 I have found that having a written training plan for what I'm going to do each day to keep me on track and working toward my goal is a big help.
-The thing about training plans is that sometimes things don't go as planned with our horses and we end up with having to work on something different.
+The thing about training plans is that sometimes things don't go as planned with our horses and we end up having to work on something different.
 This is why I find it just as important to have a journal to record your progress as well.

 What to Write in a Training Plan